 - Appendix D: Mitigation Measures

 Based on community partner input and survey responses from 287 members in the community, the following major community impacts and concerns were identified.
 These impacts were reviewed with community partners and a mailing was sent out in January 2021 to all within the affected community to reach consensus on the issues to be addressed through the Community Impact Assessment process.

 What Will the Community Look Like When Construction is Complete?

 Will there be changes in noise levels from the new bridge?

 As part of the Phase I Study of I-80, the Department performed a noise study in accordance with State and federal regulations and guidance.
 The study found that increases in noise levels would occur.
 Several locations were identified where noise walls would help reduce the noise.
-More information on potential noise wall locations may be found on the project website (https://i-80will.com/images/Presentations/Noisewalls.pdf) and renderings showing what noise walls would look like within communities are shown in this newsletter.
+More information on potential noise wall locations may be found on the project website (https://i-80will.com/images/Presentations/Noisewalls.pdf).
 Tenants and property owners who would benefit from the potential noise walls will have the opportunity to vote on whether they would like them to be installed.
-The voting would occur after final design for the project is approved.
 Community input as part of this outreach effort on concerns about noise impacts in the community will help the Department further understand considerations needed to mitigate temporary construction and permanent noise impacts.

 How will the existing bridge structure be removed and not damage my property?

 The Department will make every effort to complete construction in a manner that limits property damage.
 Should you feel your property sustained damage due to construction, you can file a claim with the State of Illinois for damages.
 To file a claim, contact your IDOT District 1 office.
 For information on how to obtain contact information, please go to the following website: http://www.idot.illinois.gov/travel-information/report-a-problem/claims/index